devcongress/jobs/README.md

 ### Requirements

-Install Docker and Docker Compose (Docker Compose comes with Docker on Windows ans MacOS)
+Install Docker and Docker Compose (Docker Compose comes with Docker on Windows and MacOS)

 ### Init projet